Coincident Multimessenger Bursts from Eccentric Supermassive Binary Black Holes: Methods

 \subsection{Initial data}

-\paragraph{Spacetime} We use the {\tt TwoPunctures} thorn to generate the spacetime initial data for an equal-mass, non-spinning, eccentric BBH~\citep{ansorg_single-domain_2004}.
-The BHs are initialized at apocenter with coordinate separation $d/M \simeq 26$.
+\paragraph{Spacetime} We use the {\tt TwoPunctures} thorn to generate the spacetime initial data for an equal-mass, non-spinning, eccentric BBH~\citep{ansorg_single-domain_2004,Paschalidis:2013oya}.
+The BHs are initialized at apocenter with coordinate separation $d/M \sim 26$.
 We introduce orbital eccentricity by first computing the 3rd-order Post-Newtonian linear momenta corresponding to a quasi-circular BBH, and then adjusting their tangential component by a factor of $\sqrt{1-e}$, where $e$ is our target eccentricity.
+In a follow-up paper we will provide the details on how we measure the binary eccentricity from our simulations, along with comparisons with additional eccentricities and with a quasi-circular binary~\citep{Manikantan_BBH_eccentric}.

-\paragraph{Matter} We adopt the power-law torus solution for the matter initial conditions as previously described in~\citep{gold_accretion_2014,khan_disks_2018}.
+\paragraph{Matter} We adopt the power-law torus solution for the matter initial conditions as previously described in \citep{gold_accretion_2014,khan_disks_2018}.
 We set the inner edge of the circumbinary disk (CBD) at $r/M = 18$ with specific angular momentum of $l = 5.15$ and disk outer edge at $r/M \simeq 100$.
 We use a $\Gamma$-law equation of state, with $\Gamma = 4/3$ -- appropriate for radiation dominated disks.
 We seed the disk with a poloidal magnetic field as in~\citep{khan_disks_2018}.
-The initial magnetic field renders the CBD unstable to the magnetorotational instability (MRI)~\citep{Balbus}.
+The initial magnetic field renders the CBD unstable to the magnetorotational instability (MRI) \citep{Balbus}.